uber/Cadence-Docs/src/docs/05-go-client/05-child-workflows.md

 Before calling `workflow.ExecuteChildworkflow()`, you must configure `ChildWorkflowOptions` for the invocation.
 These options customize various execution timeouts, and are passed in by creating a child context from the initial context and overwriting the desired values.
 The child context is then passed into the `workflow.ExecuteChildWorkflow()` call.
-If multiple :activity:activities: are sharing the same option values, then the same context instance can be used when calling `workflow.ExecuteChildworkflow()`.
+If multiple child :workflow:workflows: are sharing the same option values, then the same context instance can be used when calling `workflow.ExecuteChildworkflow()`.

 The first parameter in the call is the required `cadence.Context` object.
 This type is a copy of